microsoft/xlang/design_notes/XDN11 - Error handling.md

 To highlight this fact, the ABI functions are decorated with the `nodiscard` attribute to indicate the return value shouldn't be ignored.
 If the caller would like to handle the error, then the caller should take ownership of the error and release it using the conventions for reference counted xlang objects.
-Returning `nullptr` which has the value of 0 indicates the function completed without errors.
+Returning `nullptr` or the literal value 0 indicates the function completed without errors.

 ## Handling language errors